MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/quick_start/manage_docker.md

 ![](media/docker3.png)

-Exit the newly created container by running <b>exit</b>.
+Exit the newly created container by running **exit**.
 When completed, you will be back in the host session.
 ```
 exit
 ```